Skip to main content

 Planting

-Spinach can be direct-seeded quite densely, at up to 3,000,000 seeds per acre.
+Spinach can be direct-seeded quite densely, at up to 3,000,000 seeds per acre (70 seeds per sq. ft.).
 Target harvest size may affect seeding density, with “teenage” or larger-sized spinach seeded less densely and baby-leaf spinach seeded at the higher density.
 Harvest method may also affect preferred seeding density.
 Growers harvesting by clear-cutting, either by hand or mechanically, may prefer denser seeding rates, whereas those harvesting lower leaves only may prefer wider spacing.
 After preparing a stale seedbed, denser seeding may help to control weeds.
 During dry conditions, irrigation may be necessary to germinate seeds.
 Seed 0.25-0.5" deep depending on soil moisture and temperature.
 Deeper planting is suggested in a warm, dry soil.
 Growers should attempt to seed to a stand as thinning is generally not recommended.

 Spinach can also be germinated in seed trays and transplanted at the desired site.
 This method is particularly useful if the site is not yet prepared for the next crop, and to get a head-start in production.
 Seedlings are typically ready for transplant approximately three weeks after initial seeding.
 Again, plant spacing can vary based on target harvest size and method.